StellarFw/stellar-framework.com/src/guide/websocket.md

 ### Say

-Finally, the `say` event occurs when the client receives a new message from the other client in the same room.
+Finally, the `say` event occurs when the client receives a new message from another client in the same room.

 ```javascript
 client.on('say', message => { })
 ```
-> Note: the `message.room` property allows get the message origin.
+> Note: the `message.room` property allows you to get the message origin.